 - Professionals who are suffering from mental health issues and may be deemed unfit to practice

-When the GDC conducts an investigation, there is a number of steps they will take to gather evidence, including:
+When the GDC conducts an investigation, there are a number of steps the body will take to gather evidence.
+These steps include:

-- Taking witness statements from the complainant and any other relevant parties
+- Taking written statements from the complainant and any other relevant parties

 - Interviewing employers and colleagues

 - Obtaining the complainant’s dental records

 Once evidence has been gathered, your case will be examined and you will be asked to provide a response.
 Our solicitors can assist you in writing a suitable reply in cases where responding is a viable option.